On this page

 Use the right equipment and software

 Creating high-quality videos for YouTube can increase your engagement and entice viewers to click the subscribe button.
 We recommend investing in a quality YouTube set up, with a camera, lighting, microphone, reliable internet connection, and an aesthetic backdrop.
 If you don’t want to buy a new video camera, try the online screen and webcam recorder that lets you record videos using your computer webcam.
-You can also use the text to speech feature to generate AI voiceovers if you don’t want to show your face or add your voice in your videos.
+You can also use the text to speech generator to generate AI voiceovers if you don’t want to show your face or add your voice in your videos.

 Decide a video posting schedule